Aymen568/CoT_health_monit/README.md

 ## Deployment Server

-We used A virtual machines from Microsoft Azure Cloud for running the project.
+We used a virtual machines from Microsoft Azure Cloud for running the project.
 (Basically, Azure provides us with a 100$ to use them to try the different Azure products).

 We also, have created a deploy.sh file and a cron job that runs every day at midnight to check for changes and update the API.
 The machine was also set up as an MQTT broker using Mosquitto.